 Former Lt.
 William Myers, CEC, USN

 Maj.
-Gen. Whitehead’s presentation will focus on the 18 years of cooperative efforts by the United States and the People’s Republic of China to memorialize the famous World War II Flying Tigers.
-In World War II, China and the United States were allies.
+Gen. Whitehead’s presentation focused on the 18 years of cooperative efforts by the United States and the People’s Republic of China to memorialize the famous WWII Flying Tigers.
+During WWII, China and the United States were allies.
 The Flying Tigers were executing missions against the Empire of Japan.
 The result of this cooperative effort is the Flying Tiger Guilin Heritage Park in China.

 The membership of CMC encompasses the areas of Catalina, Oracle, parts of Marana and Oro Valley, SaddleBrooke, SaddleBrooke Ranch, San Manuel, and Sun City.
-For additional information, please visit our website www.catalinamountainsmoaa.org.
+For additional information, please visit our website catalinamountainsmoaa.org.